mbaze/bzpack/README.md

 * `1`, `Elias(N)` – If following a match, copy the next `N` bytes to the output.
 If following a literal, copy `N` bytes from the most recent offset.
 The flag bit for the very first literal is not stored in the stream.
 * `0`, `Elias(O)`, `%ooooooo`, `Elias(N)` – Copy `N + 1` bytes from an offset of `(O << 7) | %ooooooo`.
 The leading flag bit of
 `Elias(N)` is stored as the least significant bit of the byte containing `%ooooooo`.
-An offset of 16384 or greater indicates the end of the stream.
+An offset of 16512 or greater indicates the end of the stream.

-**Note:** This describes the logical bit values.
-In the actual stream, unaligned bits are stored as complements to reduce the size of the Z80 decoder.
+**Note:** The description above refers to bit interpretation at the logical level.
+In the actual stream, unaligned bits are inverted to optimize byte fetching in the Z80 decoder.

-The format employs an exhaustive parser for globally optimal encoding, which can take even several minutes for blocks of 4 KiB or larger.
-This is excessive for general use but acceptable in sizecoding, where every byte matters.

 Supported options: